-For the Fifth IPCC Assessment Report (IPCC, 2014b), the Mid-Holocene climate was simulated with 14 global ESMs within CMIP5 (Schmidt et al., 2011).
-These models were essentially the same as those used for future climate projections, although, in some cases, with a few simplifications required by limitations in computer power and by the long timescales involved.
+736 For the last IPCC report, the mid-Holocene climate was simulated with 14 global Earth System models within 737 CMIP (Schmidt et al., 2011).
+These models were essentially the same as those used for future climate projections, 738 although in some cases with a few simplifications required by limitations in computer power and by the long 739 timescales involved.
 These models were driven by known external forcings, including the orbital forcing.
-The common evaluation of these simulations with reconstructions helps us to interpret the reconstructions and sheds light on model limitations.
-An important aspect in this comparison was that the spatial resolution of global models was relatively coarse, about $2 \times 2$ degrees longitude $\times$ latitude, so that smaller details within the Baltic Sea region cannot be properly represented.
+The 740 common evaluation of these simulations with reconstructions helps to interpret the reconstructions and sheds light 741 on model limitations.
+An important aspect in this comparison was that the spatial resolution of global models was 742 relatively coarse, about 2 x 2 degrees longitude x latitude, so that smaller details within the Baltic Sea region 743 cannot be properly represented.

-The simulations showed some agreements with the reconstructions but also clear, not-yet-resolved disagreements (Mauri et al., 2014).
-In summer, all models showed temperatures 2-3° warmer during the Mid-Holocene Optimum than in the preindustrial climate (Fig. 3).
-However, no model showed the gradient with clearer warming in the western Baltic Sea, as seen in the reconstructions.
+745 The simulations showed some agreements with the reconstructions, but also clear, not yet resolved disagreements 746 (Mauri et al., 2014).
+In summer, all models showed temperatures 2-3°C warmer during the Mid-Holocene 747 Optimum than in the preindustrial climate (Fig. 3).
+However, no model showed the gradient with clearer warming 748 in the western Baltic Sea, seen in the reconstructions.
 For wintertime, the disagreement was much clearer.
-Whereas reconstructions show a clear warming over the whole region, the 14 models displayed widely varying patterns of temperature change.
+Whereas 749 reconstructions show a clear warming over the whole region, the 14 models displayed widely varying patterns of 750 temperature change.
 Only three models agreed with the reconstructions.
-For precipitation, the models disagreed with the west (wet) to east (dry) dipole shown by the reconstructions for summer and winter precipitation (Fig. 3).
-Not a single simulation showed this pattern of summer precipitation change, and in general, the simulated precipitation deviations were much smaller than in the reconstructions.
-This disagreement regarding temperature (especially in winter) and precipitation, known as the Mid-Holocene conundrum, is not unique to the Baltic Sea region and was also found for the Mediterranean (Mauri et al., 2014; Liu et al., 2014).
+For precipitation, the models disagreed 751 with the west (wet) - east (dry) dipole shown by the reconstructions for summer and winter precipitation (Fig. 3).
+752 Not a single simulation showed this pattern of summer precipitation change, and in general the simulated 753 precipitation deviations were much smaller than in the reconstructions.
+This disagreement regarding temperature

+(especially in winter) and precipitation, known as the mid-Holocene conundrum, is not unique for the Baltic Sea region, but was also found for the Mediterranean (Mauri et al., 2014; Liu et al., 2014).
 Errors in the applied external (orbital) forcing can be ruled out, as this forcing can be accurately calculated during this period.
 The reasons for the disagreement are still unknown.
-They may involve the influence of chaotic internal climate variations (unlikely over such long timescales), model deficiencies, or reconstruction inaccuracies.
+They may involve the influence of chaotic internal climate variations (unlikely over such long time scales), model deficiencies, or reconstruction uncertainties.

-3.1.4 The past millennium
+759 3.1.4 The past millennium

-For shorter periods closer to the present, like the past 1 or 2 millennia, the data available for reconstructing past climate are denser and more accurate.
-Abundant dendroclimatological information is available, dated to the exact year, in contrast to the uncertain decadal-scale dating of palaeopollen data.
-Recently, temperature reconstructions for western Europe, spatially resolved and approximately covering the last 1200 years, have become available (Luterbacher et al., 2016) and are presented here in some detail for the Baltic Sea region.
-These data are based on the analysis of wood density in tree rings.
-Wood density is more sensitive to the growing season temperature than tree ring width.
-In addition, tree ring width variations usually contain multidecadalscale variations that are too weak, even when the year-to-year variations in temperature may be well captured.
-This makes wood density a better proxy for temperature reconstructions at these latitudes.
+760 For shorter periods closer to the present, like the past one or two millennia, the data available for reconstructing 761 past climate are denser and more accurate.
+Abundant dendroclimatological information is available, dated to the exact year, in contrast to the uncertain decadal-scale dating of paleo-pollen data.
+Recently, temperature 762 763 reconstructions for Western Europe, spatially resolved and approximately covering the last 1200 years, have 764 become available (Luterbacher et al., 2016) and are presented here in some detail for the Baltic Sea region.
+These 765 data are based on analysis of wood density in tree rings.
+Wood density is more sensitive to growing season 766 temperature than tree-ring width.
+In addition, tree-ring width variations usually contain too weak multidecadal 767 scale variations, even when the year-to-year variations in temperature may be well captured.
+This makes wood 768 density a better proxy for temperature reconstructions at these latitudes.